Emergency Medical Services (EMS)

 - 24-hour emergency ambulance service to Custer County

-- Staff for one fully-equipped ALS ambulances (these ambulances contain equipment for responding to major medical emergencies)
+- Fully-equipped ALS ambulances (these ambulances contain equipment for responding to major medical emergencies)

 - Stand-by EMS provided for special events (i.e., rodeos, motocross races, sporting events, Bucking Horse Sale, etc.)